joechrisna/ITSens/README.md

-ITSens
-Improve Touch Sensitivity
+ITSens, Improve Touch Sensitivity.
 Its is just some props tweaks to improve ur smoothness In System Ui!

 How to Flash?
-Just flash it and its done. 😁
+Just flash it normally and its done. 😁